uwgraphics/d3-twodim/README.md

 Currently, a SVG clip mask hides points that fall outside of the chart area (this happens by default on Canvas and WebGL).

+To highlight points on the scatterplot, pass a filter selection function to the [*twoDimFactory.highlight()*](#twoDimFactory_highlight) function.
+Those points that are not selected by this function will have the CSS class "point-hidden" applied to them (which should be styled by the user).
+This class name can be changed by the scatterplot method [*hiddenClass()*](#scatterplot_hiddenClass).

 <a name="scatterplot_data" href="#scatterplot_data">#</a> *scatterplot*.**data**(*newData*[, *key*]) [<*code*>](https://github.com/uwgraphics/d3-twodim/blob/master/src/scatterplot.js#L679)